 Even if you choose to hire an installer, rates can fluctuate wildly, from 75 cents/watt to $1.50/watt or more for the labor alone.
 If you go this route, try to compare quotes from multiple installers to shop for the most competitive rate.

 Value of Incentives

-These calculations assume you own your home and plan to live there over the full 25 years of ownership.
+These calculations assume you own your home, home solar system and plan to live there over the full 25 years of ownership, owning the solar energy system rather than through a solar loan.
 Obviously, that isn’t always realistic.
 If you move during that time period, you’ll be happy to know that solar increases the value of your home, so you can recoup some of your investment if you decide to list it on the market.

 As you decide whether solar is worth it, think about whether you’ll be living in your home long enough for the investment to pay off.